- Dr. Lisa Olenik Dorman, Dean of Academic Enrichment, Director of the Staton Center for Learning Enrichment, and 504/ADA Coordinator

 - The student keeps one copy of the letter and the faculty member keeps one copy of the letter to use when discussing or implementing the accommodations requested by the student.

 - The faculty member submits the on-line proof of receipt to the Ability First Resource Center.
-If accommodation-specific guidance is needed, faculty members or students should contact the director of disability services, Dr. Lisa Olenik Dorman at 833-4465 or firstname.lastname@example.org
+If accommodation-specific guidance is needed, faculty members or students should contact Dr. Lisa Olenik Dorman, dean of academic enrichment and 504/ADA coordinator, at (334)833-4465 or firstname.lastname@example.org

 This process repeats during subsequent semesters.